What is Therapy?

 Benefits of Therapy

-- Gaining insight into oneself: One of the primary goals in therapy is to help you, the client, develop a better insight into your own mind, relationships, and life in general.
+- Gaining insight into yourself: One of the primary goals in therapy is to help you, the client, develop a better insight into your own mind, relationships, and life in general.
 The therapist uses various tools in order to draw these insights out of you, in-turn strengthening your self-reliance

-- Building a better relationship with oneself: If you are someone who has fallen into the trap of self-hate and self-pity and the likes, considering therapy could prove to be a good start towards developing a healthier self-image.
+- Building a better relationship with yourself: If you are someone who has fallen into the trap of self-hate and self-pity and the likes, considering therapy could prove to be a good start towards developing a healthier self-image.
 A therapist would be able to help you develop a neutral perspective and equip you with tools for exercising self-love and self-care

 - Building soft-skills or personal skills: Many of us face problems in areas of our lives related to time-management, money-management, and communication.
 If you too have been looking to improve these aspects of yourself, then you can reach out to a therapist who can help you develop these skills